davsk/chahta-src/content/about/_index.md

 author_signature: images/about/signature.png

 ---
-Imasu Clover died on the Trail of Tears, his Descendents survived.
+Imasu Clover died on the Trail of Tears, his descendants survived.
 This site is about them and for them, it is history, stories, culture, and issues that require an immediate and urgent response.